pgillich/ESP4S2/README.md

 * set repeat period: `500` ms

 ### Multiple Controllers
 RoboRemo cannot connect to multiple IP addresses.
 In this case, the boradcast IP address of subnet can be used.
 For example, if the subnet is 192.168.10.0/24, the broadcast address is 192.168.10.255.
-There are several online portals, where broadcast address can be calculated, for example: [http://www.subnet-calculator.com/](IP Subnet Calculator).
+There are several online portals, where broadcast address can be calculated, for example: [IP Subnet Calculator](http://www.subnet-calculator.com/).
 The command sending to this address will be received by all of Controllers.
 The target Controller name must be marked by the beginning of the command, for example: `tank-tower pinMode 4 1`, `tank-tower digitalWrite 4 0`, `tank-tower digitalWrite 4 1`.
 Without marking the Controller name, all Controllers will execute the command.

 # Programer's Guides